stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 farther down this condition decreased.
 In some of the lower chambers and corridors there was little more than gritty dust or ancient incrustations, while occasional areas had an uncanny air of newly swept immaculateness.
 Of course, where rifts or collapses had occurred, the lower levels were as littered as the upper ones.
-A central court&mdash;as in other structures we had seen from the air&mdash;saved the inner regions from total darkness; so that we seldom had to use our electric torches in the upper rooms except when studying sculptured details.
+A central court--as in other structures we had seen from the air--saved the inner regions from total darkness; so that we seldom had to use our electric torches in the upper rooms except when studying sculptured details.
 Below the ice-cap, however, the twilight deepened; and in many parts of the tangled ground level there was an approach to absolute blackness.